just-jim/CDS/README.md

 - GET `/assets/:id/metadata`: returns the metadata of the asset

 #### For testing purposes
-- POST `/admin/reset` : Empties the database and purge the cache.
+- DELETE `/admin/reset` : Empties the database and purge the cache.
-- POST `/admin/drop-db` : Empties the database.
+- DELETE `/admin/drop-db` : Empties the database.
-- POST `/admin/purge-cache` : Purges the cache.
+- DELETE `/admin/purge-cache` : Purges the cache.

 ### Solution